Hard Maple, Rock Maple

 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

-Fall Fiesta Sugar Maple is recommended for the following landscape applications;
+Commemoration Sugar Maple is recommended for the following landscape applications;

 This tree should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution.
 This is a selection of a native North American species.